suhanidn12/BIB/README.md

 The Built-in Billing Trolley is a game-changer for shopping – bringing automation, efficiency, and security to every purchase.
 Experience the next generation of retail shopping with faster checkouts, smarter billing, and effortless payments! 🔄🛒💡

 Welcome to the Future – Shop Smart, Save Time & Money! 🚀💳🏬

+My Project is the static view of the website which is made using HTML, CSS & JS which can be enhanced later on as we need and being integrated with the hardware..!